alexnaish/mockercinno/README.md

 *  `query` - An object containing required key-value query parameters.
 *  `headers` - An object containing key-value header parameters. **All keys must be lower-cased**
 *  `body` - An object for which a request body must contain for it to match.
+*  `custom` - An object which allows a custom function to be run against the mock.

 `query`, `header` and `body` parameters can be tested in the following ways:
 		* String (simple exact string matching)